The Graduate Student Experience™

 Innovate with Us: Transform Graduate Education

-We seek participation and presentation from faculty, staff, and administrators representing colleges and universities that offer research-heavy graduate programs as well as those that offer primarily professional degrees, that are seeking evidence-based approaches to better understand and support the graduate student experience.
+We seek participation from faculty, staff, and administrators representing colleges and universities that offer research-heavy graduate programs as well as those that offer primarily professional degrees, that are seeking evidence-based approaches to better understand and support the graduate student experience.

 Utilizing presentations, brainstorming, problem-solving interactions, and small group shareouts, the sessions will focus on institutional practices and case studies that highlight innovative approaches to graduate student success.
 Shared resources may include white papers and/or proposals for edited volumes.

-- Research interest and initiatives for those who study the graduate student experience
+• research interest and initiatives for those who study the graduate student experience

 Session Types